 Prime Meridian Resources Corp.
 (TSXV:PMR) is building a balanced portfolio of projects that target both cash flow generation and focused exploration to development in Mexico.
-Once Prime Meridian takes control of these opportunities, the Company will work to maximize exploration and development and operational efficiencies and provide streamlined productivity and growth as projects are put into operation.
-This development model allows Prime Meridian to accelerate the development of its assets, generate revenue faster and ensure rapid scaling while providing continuing exploration value build for the shareholders.
+Once Prime Meridian takes control of these opportunities, the company works to maximize exploration and development and operational efficiencies to provide streamlined productivity and growth as projects are put into operation.
+This model allows Prime Meridian to accelerate the development of its assets, generate revenue faster and ensure rapid scaling while providing continuing exploration value.

 Prime Meridian is applying its project model to its flagship Tango gold and porphyry property in southern Sinaloa State, Mexico.
 Tango hosts several precious metal targets as well as a newly identified copper–molybdenum porphyry target.